Winterville site: Winterville Mounds

 A great fire during the late 14th century consumed the original building on the Temple Mound at Winterville.
 According to archaeological evidence, the cause of the fire remains a mystery.
 The site continued to be used afterward, but no more mounds were built or maintained.
 Although the site continued to be occupied after the fire, the general population declined at Winterville while increasing at settlements and mound sites 50 miles to the south, in the lower Yazoo River basin.
 By AD 1450 the Winterville Mound site appears to have been abandoned completely.
 The period of the site's greatest florescence was used by archaeologists as the basis for describing the Winterville Phase (1200 to 1400 CE) of the Lower Yazoo Basin region.

-The first modern archaeological excavations at the Winterville site were conducted in the 1940s by the National Park Service and Harvard University's Lower Mississippi Survey.
+The first modern archaeological excavations at the Winterville Site were conducted in the 1940s by the National Park Service and Harvard University's Lower Mississippi Survey.
 Jeffrey P. Brain directed excavations at Winterville in 1967 and his report, Winterville: Late Prehistoric Culture Contact in the Lower Mississippi Valley, was published in 1989 by the Mississippi Department of Archives and History.
 Burials and structural remains were found at the site, along with items such as ceramic and stone artifacts; the latter can be seen at the Winterville Museum in the park.

 Winterville Mounds was dedicated as a Mississippi state park in March 1969.
 The site was designated as a National Historic Landmark in 1993.
 The mounds are listed on the Mississippi Mound Trail.

-Culture, phase and chronological table for the Winterville site
+Culture, phase and chronological table

 Pottery

 The Winterville people made pottery by building up strips of clay, and then smoothing them out, much like other pottery in the Eastern American area where the potter's wheel was unknown.
 They tempered the pottery with ground mussel shell, grit, grog, and angular bits of clay.
 Surface treatment ranged from carelessly polished to very finely polished.
 Forms for the pottery range from shallow plate like bowls to beakers and jars, with some pieces having animal effigies for handles.
 Surface decorations range from plain to incised S.E.C.C. designs.